Welcome to Class 2

 Thursday: PE Afternoon

-Friday: New homework and spellings sent home
+Friday: Spelling test and new spellings sent home

 Daily: Please remember your clearly named water bottle, reading book and reading record